4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 ![Plot>>>Drill dialog box options](img/faceplate_plot_drill_options.png)

-14. Duplicate the Back Copper file and rename it the Back Mask file:
+14. In Finder or Terminal: duplicate the Back Copper file and rename it the Back Mask file:
     * Duplicate the B.Cu gerber file
     * Rename the duplated file as `MyProjectName-B.Mask.gbr`
     * (there shouldn't be an existing B.Mask.gbr file, but if there is, delete it)